Act for the Development of Tourism

 2. Unauthorized car driving into forbidden areas, or parking in no-parking areas.

-3. Trespassing to enter the area where managing authority prohibited .
+3. Trespassing to enter the area prohibited by the managing authority.

-Other conducts destructing the ecology, polluting the environment or endangering people’s safety that have been openly prohibited by managing authorities, shall be fined between NT$ 5,000 and 1,000,000 by the competent authorities for the related matters.
+Other conducts destroying the ecology, polluting the environment, or endangering people’s safety that have been openly prohibited by managing authorities, shall be fined between NT$ 5,000 and 1,000,000 by the competent authorities for the related matters.

 Article 65